 Unless otherwise noted, all photographs are from the Swiss Mustangs collection.

-... and how it looked like fresh from production.
+... and how it looked like fresh from production in 1945.

 The same aircraft, J-2113, seen here displayed at the Swiss Transport Museum, Lucerne, in August 1982, shortly before it was given as permanent loan to the Swiss Air Force Museum, Dübendorf (photo: Fergal Goodman).
 Detailed photos of this aircraft can be found under "walkaround".